pandas-dev/pandas/doc/source/io.rst

 .. note::

-   Reading in data with mixed dtypes and relying on ``pandas`` to infer them is not recommended.
+   Reading in data with columns containing mixed dtypes and relying on ``pandas`` to infer them is not recommended.
 In doing so, the parsing engine will infer the dtypes for different chunks of the data, rather than the whole dataset at once.
 Consequently, you can end up with column(s) with mixed dtypes.
 For example,

    .. ipython:: python
          :okwarning: